Bizyroth/Elliptic-Curve-on-ESP32/README.md

 ### Files

-ecc.c and ecc.h perform all cryptography's function. bmp180.c and bmp180.h do the sample.
+* ecc.c and ecc.h perform all cryptography's function.
+Those two files are not mine and can be found at https://github.com/kmackay/micro-ecc
+* bmp180.c and bmp180.h do the sample.
 Those files are not mine and can be found at https://github.com/nkolban/esp32-snippets/blob/master/hardware/temperature%20and%20pressure/bmp180.c. main.c connects to the WiFi network and launchs the two tasks:

   * Generates and sends the encrypted symetric key.
   * Samples and encrypt temperature and pressure.

 #### PS